fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/operator/daemonset.md

    :::note

-   If you are using a Self-Hosted Aperture Controller, modify the above configuration as explained in [Self-Hosting: Agent Configuration][].
+   If you are using a Self-Hosted Aperture Controller, modify the above configuration as explained in [Self-Hosting: Agent Configuration][self-hosting-agent].

    :::